SEN Information Report

 - A team of teaching assistants are trained to deliver high quality interventions e.g. reading interventions

 - Our THinc Room is managed by our learning mentor Vikki Harrison who has over 15 years experience working with children with SEND and Autistic Spectrum Conditions.
 Bev Sharp is also a Designated Safeguarding Lead (DSL).

-- School work very closely with outside agencies including the Child and Adolecent Mental Health Service (CAMHS), Rochdale Additional Needs Service (RANS), Educational Psychology Service, Speech and Language Therapy Service, Occupational Therapy Service, The Behaviour Team (Fair Access Team) and the school nurses.
+- School work very closely with outside agencies including Healthy Young Minds (formally CAMHS), Rochdale Additional Needs Service (RANS), Educational Psychology Service, Speech and Language Therapy Service, Occupational Therapy Service, The Behaviour Team (Fair Access Team) and the school nurses.

 - School will make reasonable adjustments to support children accessing the environment.
 This includes stair lifts to ensure children with specific disabilities are able to access the school environment appropriately.

 How we identify individual special educational needs:

 - When pupils have already been identified as having SEND before they come to Shawclough, we work alongside the people who already know them and use the information already available to help identify what their SEN will be at our school setting.

 - If you tell us you think your child has SEND we will discuss this with you and check it out.
 We will share with you what we find and agree what our next steps will be.

 - If our staff think that your child has a SEN this may be because they are not making the same progress as other pupils or may be struggling to follow instructions for example.
 We will carry out observations and assessments and decide on appropriate actions/interventions/additional provision.

 - Our aim is to involve parents every step of the way to ensure we work together to effectively meet the needs of the child.